PelmeenidHapukoorega/Solutions-Architect/AZ-305/Theory/Cloud-Adoption-Frameworks.md

 [![Microsoft Learn Plan](https://img.shields.io/badge/Study_Plan-Microsoft_Learn-0078D4?style=for-the-badge&logo=microsoft)](https://learn.microsoft.com/et-ee/plans/d8gdbny2gjwr62)

 If you wanna actually adopt the cloud the right way you gotta stop thinking of Azure like some big magic button and start seeing it like a whole roadmap.
-Strategy plan ready migrate innovate govern manage secure every step snaps together like a blueprint that tells you what to build why to build it and how not to blow your whole environment up by guessing.
+Strategy, plan, ready, migrate, innovate, govern, manage, secure, every step snaps together like a blueprint that tells you what to build why to build it and how not to blow your whole environment up by guessing.

 Cloud aint just servers in the sky its a full lifestyle change for your tech your teams and your decisions.
 The Cloud Adoption Framework is basically the cheat code that keeps you from drifting around blind and crashing your budget like a rookie.